X-Class: Text Classification with Extremely Weak Supervision: Preliminaries

 \smallsection{Problem Formulation} The extremely weak supervision setting confines our input to only a set of documents $D_i, i \in \{1, ..., n\}$ and a list of class names $c_j, j \in \{1, ..., k\}$.
 The class names here are expected to provide hints about the desired classification objective, considering that different criteria (e.g., topics, sentiments, and locations) could classify the same set of documents.
 Our goal is to build a classifier to categorize a (new) document into one of the classes based on the class names.

-Compared with seed-driven weakly supervised text classification, our setting here is much more challenging.
-The seed-driven weak supervision requires carefully designed label-indicative keywords.
-Keywords can concisely define what a class represents, however, they require human experts to understand the corpus extensively.
-One of our motivations is to relax such a strict requirement for human effort.
-Interestingly, our proposed method using extremely weak supervision can offer comparable and even better performance than the seed-driven methods in our experiments.
+Seed-driven weak supervision requires \emph{carefully designed} label-indicative keywords that concisely define what a class represents.
+This requires human experts to understand the corpus extensively.
+One of our motivations is to relax this burdensome requirement.
+Interestingly, in experiments, our proposed \our using extremely weak supervision can offer comparable and even better performance than the seed-driven methods.

-\smallsection{BERT} BERT is a pre-trained masked language model with a transformer structure.
+\smallsection{BERT} BERT is a pre-trained masked language model with a transformer structure~\cite{DBLP:conf/naacl/DevlinCLT19}.
 It takes one or more sentences as input, breaks them up into word-pieces, and generates a contextualized representation for each word-piece.
 To handle long documents in BERT, we apply a sliding window technique.
-To retrieve representations for words, instead of word-pieces, we average a word's word-pieces representation.
-It has been widely adopted in a large variety of NLP tasks as backbones.
-Therefore, in our work, we will utilize BERT for two purposes: (1) representations for words in the documents and (2) the supervised text classifier.
+To retrieve representations for words, we average the representations of the word's word-pieces.
+BERT has been widely adopted in a large variety of NLP tasks as a backbone.
+In our work, we will utilize BERT for two purposes: (1) representations for words in the documents and (2) the supervised text classifier.

 \smallsection{Attention} Attention mechanisms assign weights to a sequence of vectors, given a context vector~\cite{DBLP:conf/emnlp/LuongPM15}.
 It first estimates a hidden state $\Tilde{h}_j = K(h_j, c)$ for each vector $h_j$, where $K$ is a similarity measure and $c$ is the context vector.
 Then, the hidden states are transformed into a distribution via a softmax function.
 In our work, we use attentions to assign weights to representations, which we then average them accordingly.